elix/rfcs/proposals/0000-tab-components.md

 A `TabStrip` exposes two properties:

-* `tabAlign`: determines where how the tab buttons will be aligned in the strip:
+* `tabAlign`: determines how the tab buttons will be aligned in the strip:
   "start" (typically left), "center", "end" (typically right), or "stretch."
 The values "start" and "end" are used instead of "left" and "right" to accommodate pages in right-to-left languages such as Arabic and Hebrew.